ZussmanFranz/key-hard/README.md

 2. Start prestashop docker container using

     ```bash
-    cd config
-    docker-compose up -d
-    cd ../
+    ./config/restart_docker.sh
+    ./config/load_config.sh
     ```

-    After that, [Prestashop page](https://localhost:8443/pl) will be available after that.
+    After that, [Prestashop page](https://localhost:8443/pl) will be after that.

 3. Manage parsing and initializing, run